Subscribe & Save + Get Free shipping on all Auto-ship Orders

 96. Garre C, Bianchi-Scarra G, Sirito M, et al. Lactoferrin binding sites and nuclear localization in K562(S) cells.
 J Cell Physiol.
 1992;153:477-82.

-97. Tung YT, Chen HL, Yen CC, et al. Bovine lactoferrin inhibits lung cancer growth through suppression of both inflammation and expression of vascular endothelial growth factor.
+97. Tung YT, Chen HL, Yen CC, et al. Bovine lactoferrin inhibits lung cancer growth by suppressing both inflammation and vascular endothelial growth factor expression.
 J Dairy Sci.
 2013 Apr;96(4):2095-106.

-98. Ono T, Murakoshi M, Suzuki N, et al. Potent anti-obesity effect of enteric-coated lactoferrin: decrease in visceral fat accumulation in Japanese men and women with abdominal obesity after 8-week administration of enteric-coated lactoferrin tablets.
+98. Ono T, Murakoshi M, Suzuki N, et al. Potent anti-obesity effect of enteric-coated lactoferrin: decrease in Japanese men's visceral fat accumulation and women with abdominal obesity after 8-week administration of enteric-coated lactoferrin tablets.
 Br J Nutr.
 2010 Dec;104(11):1688-95.

-99. Maher P. Modulation of multiple pathways involved in the maintenance of neuronal function during aging by fisetin.
+99. Maher P. Modulation of multiple pathways involved in maintaining neuronal function during aging by fisetin.
 Genes Nutr.
 2009 Sep 10.

 100. Sadruddin S, Arora R. Resveratrol: biologic and therapeutic implications.
 J Cardiometab Syndr.
 2009 Spring;4(2):102-6.